verath/hacky-easter-2019/09-rorriMrorriM/README.md

 we find another file "90gge.gnp", which we rename to "egg09.png".
 Again this file doesn't open correctly.
 However, this time the file is not reversed.
 Opening it in a hex editor it actually looks mostly ok.
-In particular we see an `IHDR` sequence towards the begining of the file and an `IEND` at the end.
+In particular we see an `IHDR` sequence towards the beginning of the file and an `IEND` at the end.
 These sequences are both part of the png format, so seeing them intact indicates that the entire file is not modified the same way as the .zip file was.

 Referring to the file signature list we notice that the very first bytes of the file has been changed from the expected `89 50 4E 47 0D 0A 1A 0A` to instead be